datafolklabs/cement/doc/source/dev/hooks.rst

 cement_pre_run_hook
 ^^^^^^^^^^^^^^^^^^^

-Run before CementApp.run() is called.
+Run first when CementApp.run() is called.
 The application object object is passed as an argument.
+Nothing is expected in return.

 .. code-block:: python